Dave DeBusschere: Life after basketball

 DeBusschere retired as a player in 1974, and his no. 22 jersey was retired by the Knicks, though not until many years later; it is thought the delay was due to his taking a front office job with the rival New York Nets of the American Basketball Association upon his retirement.
 The next year DeBusschere became the ABA's commissioner for the 1975–76 season, which would be the last for the league.
 He helped bring about the merger between the NBA and the ABA that year.
 He was later the assistant coach and director of basketball operations of the Knicks during the 1980s, when he drafted fellow Knicks legend Patrick Ewing with the first overall selection in 1985.

 DeBusschere and some partners purchased Ring magazine in 1979.

 DeBusschere authored a book entitled The Open Man, a chronicle of the New York Knicks' 1969–70 championship season.

 Death

 In May 2003, DeBusschere collapsed on a Manhattan street from a heart attack and was pronounced dead at New York University Hospital.
 DeBusschere was interred at Saint Joseph's Church Cemetery in Garden City, New York.
 DeBusschere, who lived in Garden City, was survived by his wife, Gerri (who died of cancer in 2009), sons Peter and Dennis, and daughter Michelle.

 In his honor, the University of Detroit Mercy inaugurated the Dave DeBusschere Scholarship in 2003.
-It provides support to two student-athletes that must have a minimum grade point average of 3.0 and have demonstrated exceptional leadership skills.
+It provides support to two student-athletes who must have a minimum grade point average of 3.0 and have demonstrated exceptional leadership skills.